We have plenty of incentives to make being a partner family exciting and worth while for everyone involved if you choose to take us

 that is not good for your dog.
 Next your dog poops huge gross piles of kibble poop and my dogs think it is a treat, disgusting to see them

-So if you won't feed raw, I will not place a dog with you under any terms, pet or partnership.
+So if you won't feed raw at all, I will not place a dog with you for partnership.
 Sorry.

 5. YOU MUST AGREE TO MINIMAL VACCINATIONS